-Audiologists and speech-language pathologists (SLPs) have faced significant payment cuts to Medicare Part B (outpatient) services beginning in 2021.
-Although extensive advocacy by ASHA and other stakeholders resulted in legislation that mitigated the cuts each year, the cuts were implemented on January 1, 2024, with only a 1.25% offset that was implemented by Congress at the end of 2022.
-Despite aggressive advocacy by ASHA and stakeholders, Congress did not act in 2023 to more fully address the 2024 cuts until it recently passed H.R.
-4366, the Consolidated Appropriations Act, 2024, that will reduce Medicare Part B cuts from 3.4% to 1.7% for the remainder of 2024.
+Audiologists and speech-language pathologists (SLPs) have faced significant payment cuts to Medicare Part B (outpatient) services since 2021.
+Although extensive advocacy by ASHA and other stakeholders resulted in legislation that mitigated the cuts each year, the cuts were implemented once again on January 1, 2025.
+Despite aggressive advocacy by ASHA and stakeholders, Congress has not acted in 2024 to address the 2025 cuts.

 ASHA has engaged in ongoing advocacy and collaboration with CMS, key decision makers—including members of Congress—and other provider groups to find short- and long-term solutions.
 These activities are a part of our overall efforts to ensure adequate Medicare payment for audiology and speech-language pathology services.